imagej/imagej.github.io/pages/MATLAB_Scripting.md

 ### Importing classes

-When running ImageJ externally, [MATLAB](MATLAB "wikilink") will not have ImageJ classes in its classpath - so they can not simply be imported.
+{% include ImportingClasses content="lang=MATLAB" %} When running ImageJ
+externally, [MATLAB](MATLAB "wikilink") will not have ImageJ classes in its classpath - so they can not simply be imported.
 Although [MATLAB](MATLAB "wikilink") does support [editing its classpath](http://www.mathworks.com/help/matlab/matlab_external/bringing-java-classes-and-methods-into-matlab-workspace.html) this is NOT recommended, as the classes loaded by [MATLAB](MATLAB "wikilink") will not be the same as those loaded in